jethrodaniel/hyperstack/docs/readme.md

 ## License

-Hyperstack is developed and released under the MIT License.
-See the [LICENSE](https://github.com/hyperstack-org/hyperstack/blob/edge/LICENSE) file for further details.
+Released under the MIT License.
+See the [LICENSE][] file for further details.

+[license]: LICENSE

 ## History

 Hyperstack is an evolution of [Ruby-Hyperloop](https://github.com/ruby-hyperloop).
 We decided to rename the project to drop the Ruby suffix and also took the opportunity to simplify the repos and project overall.
-Hyperloop was started by the developers of the reactrb gem.

 + Old website: http://ruby-hyperloop.org/
 + Old Github: https://github.com/ruby-hyperloop